Refugee Health Services (Qld)

 Cairns

 Refugee settlement is coordinated by Centacare in the Cairns region.
-Community Child Health provides refugee health nursing assessments and referral to general practices for completion of medical assessments and ongoing care.
+Cairns North Community Health provides refugee health nursing assessments and referral to general practices for completion of medical assessments and ongoing care.

 Community Child Health: (07) 4226 4333